 • Cross the ends, feeding under the sides and out through the next higher set of eyelets.
 Repeat until lacing is completed.

-The long, straight sections on the outside at the bottom of the lacing should be pulled very tight, which will open up
+NOTE: The long, straight sections on the outside at the bottom of the lacing should be pulled very tight, which will open up the toe box.

 27% longer ends (approx.)